Nigeria's Endless Hunger Games: The Reality Of Tinubu's Reform Era

 “Nigerians need a break,” Adah stressed.
 “We cannot keep sacrificing when there is no sign of relief.
 If our government is truly for us, then they must act now to make our lives livable.”

 The challenges are daunting, but Nigeria’s spirit of resilience remains unbroken.
-The voices of Nigerians, calling for action and compassion, continue to ring out, urging the government to prioritize the welfare of the people they swore to serve.
+The voices of Nigerians, calling for action and compassion, continue to ring out, urging the government to prioritise the welfare of the people they swore to serve.

 content